yung-turabian/awesome-type-theory/README.md

 # awesome-type-theory t : τ :: κ
 A compilation of good resources I've found for learning type theory.

+## General

+### Books
++ **Type Theory & Functional Programming** by Simon Thompson
+  + This is essential!

 ## Kinds

 In essence, the type of a type.
 An order higher than the type, but resembles the relationship that types share with terms.

-### Books
-+ **Type Theory & Functional Programming** by Simon Thompson
-  + This is essential!

 ### Blogs